spiffe/spiffe/standards/JWT-SVID.md

 ## 1. Introduction
 JWT-SVID is the first token-based SVID in the SPIFFE specification set.
 Aimed at providing immediate value in solving difficulties associated with asserting identity across Layer 7 boundaries, compatibility with existing applications and libraries is a core requirement.

-JWT-SVIDs are standard JWT tokens with a handful of restrictions applied.
-JWTs have historically proven difficult to get right, gaining a reputation in the security community as a technology which is likely to introduce vulnerabilities in its deployments and implementations.
+JWT-SVIDs are standard JOSE-protected JWT tokens with a handful of restrictions applied.
+JOSE has historically proven difficult to implement securely, gaining a reputation in the security community as a technology which is likely to introduce vulnerabilities in its deployments and implementations.
 JWT-SVID takes steps to mitigate these problems as much as possible without breaking compatibility with existing applications and libraries.

 ## 2. JOSE Header
 Historically, complexity introduced by the cryptographic agility of the JOSE header has led to a series of vulnerabilities in popular JWT implementations.
 To avoid such pitfalls, this specification greatly restricts the allowances originally afforded.
 This section describes the permitted registered headers, as well as their values.
 Any header not described here, registered or private, MUST NOT be included in the JWT-SVID JOSE Header.